mohamed20163858/TDD/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-> The school library ruby App  has the following features:-

 - **List all books inside the library**
 - **List all people that has permission to enter the library**